marco-ht/libft/README.md

 This repository contains my implementation of the **libft** project, developed as part of the 42 School curriculum.
 The purpose of this project is to showcase my skills in C programming, algorithms, and creating custom library functions that are robust, efficient, and adhere to the high standards of coding required by 42.

+> **Note:** This project is strictly for educational purposes.
+Use of this code in academic submissions or by other students is prohibited by the 42 School regulations.

 ## Table of Contents

 - [Overview](#overview)